 Deep Purple • Stormbringer Remastered

-The Stormbringer multi-tracks have been located.
+The Stormbringer multi-tracks were located in 2001.
 The tapes are in excellent condition and contain amongst other things three different vocals for 'Soldier Of Fortune', a powerful instrumental version of 'Highball Shooter' and Coverdale's original backwards bit for the start of the title track.
-Glenn Hughes has asked to be involved in the remastered Stormbringer, and will hopefully be able to drop into the studios at the end of the new tour to work on one or two remix ideas.
-We would expect this to be out in Spring 2007.
+Glenn Hughes was asked and agreed to be involved in the remastered Stormbringer.

 Progress Report / October 24th 2006